How to Hire Employees for Your Small Business

 This doesn’t need to be elaborate to start, but it needs to establish how and where you will train your recruits.
 How long will the training take?
 How will you assess the recruit’s capabilities during training?
 How will you determine when they are ready to go on permanent status?
 How will you move them forward to clean in your client homes?

 If your recruit isn’t progressing well through the training, let him/her go now and move on to the next recruit.
 Before you place him or her on permanent status, work with them in your client homes as the last step of the approval process.
+A Training Manual template is included in our cleaning company employee handbooks bundle.

 Notify all your clients about your plans to expand your business and how it will impact them.
 Briefly go over how you will hire, train, and introduce them to their home.